France says top al-Qaida leader in Mali killed | DW | 13.11.2020

 It first launched a military operation to drive back the Islamists in 2013.

-But fighting has spread to central Mali, and to neighbouring Burkina Faso and Niger, leaving thousands dead and hundreds of thousands forced to flee their homes.
+But fighting has spread to central Mali, and to neighboring Burkina Faso and Niger, leaving thousands dead and hundreds of thousands forced to flee their homes.

 Vast swathes of Mali lie outside effective government control.
 Frustration over the seemingly endless conflict contributed to mass protests that led to the military ousting president Ibrahim Boubacar Keita (below) on August 18.